100 Notable alumni of

 -

-Benjamin Louis Cardin is an American lawyer and politician who served as a United States senator from Maryland from 2007 until 2025.
+Benjamin Louis Cardin is an American lawyer and former politician who served as a United States senator from Maryland from 2007 to 2025.
 A member of the Democratic Party, he was the U.S. representative for Maryland's 3rd congressional district from 1987 to 2007.
 Cardin served in the Maryland House of Delegates from 1967 to 1987 and as its speaker from 1979 to 1987.
-Cardin has never lost an election in his entire political career.
+In 58 years as an elected official, Cardin never lost an election.

 -